alaiacano/pycube/README.md

 ## Connecting to cube

-We'll probably need to know where mongodb and the cube `node` processes are running.
+First you need to get cube up and running.
+Follow the instructions [here](https://github.com/square/cube/wiki).
+For a simple example running on your local machine, you'll need to install everything they suggest, then run these commands:

+	cd cube
+	mongod &
+	node bin/collector.js &
+	node bin/evaluator.js &

+## Installing pycube

+This is how it SHOULD work.

+	sudo pip install pymongo
+	git clone git@github.com:alaiacano/pycube.git
+	cd pycube
+	sudo python setup.py install

+I just have to make `setup.py` still.

 ## Creating a new `type`

 Each mongodb collection is referred to as a `type`.
 If you have a log file of a specific action, you're going to need to tell cube about it.
 I'd like that to work like this:

     import pycube
-	cube = pycube.Cube()
+	cube = pycube.Cube()             # the collector is running on 127.0.0.1 by default.
 	pycube.create_type('actions')

 ## Logging actions